-While we recognize that a fee waiver adjudication is a distinct determination from a merits decision on a survivor's application, USCIS thwarts the will of Congress when it imposes an evidentiary standard for fee waivers that is more difficult to meet than the legal protections Congress created for survivors like VAWA self-petitions, U visas and T visas.
-16 Indeed, Congress recognized that crime survivors should not be precluded from seeking status due to inability to pay fees or due to their inability to present primary evidence to prove their claim.
-17 Current USCIS Fee Waiver Guidelines recognize the need for this documentary flexibility indicating that applicants may submit "any other documentation or evidence that demonstrates the individual's inability to pay the fee based on his or her overall financial picture and household situation" in order to demonstrate financial hardship.
-18 The Guidelines also indicates that "a fee waiver request may be approved in the absence of additional documentation if the applicant's request is sufficiently detailed to substantiate his or her inability to pay."
-19 Thus, under current guidance, an affidavit or declaration under penalty of perjury should be sufficient to demonstrate eligibility for a fee waiver.
+Congress created for survivors like VAWA self-petitions, U visas and T visas.41 Indeed, Congress recognized that crime survivors should not be precluded from seeking status due to inability to pay fees or due to their inability to present primary evidence to prove their claim.42 The 2011 USCIS Fee Waiver Guidelines recognize the need for this documentary flexibility indicating that applicants may submit "any other documentation or evidence that demonstrates the individual's inability to pay the fee based on his or her overall financial picture and household situation" in order to demonstrate financial hardship.43 The Guidelines also indicates that "a fee waiver request may be approved in the absence of additional documentation if the applicant's request is sufficiently detailed to substantiate his or her inability to pay."
+44 Thus, under current guidance, an affidavit or declaration under penalty of perjury should be sufficient to demonstrate eligibility for a fee waiver.

-We appreciate that USCIS Response to Public Comment indicates that "adjudicators of these benefits and their fee waivers may consider whatever evidence is provided, and their Form I-912 filings will not be summarily rejected at intake when income information is not provided."20 And yet, we remain concerned that fee waiver denials on humanitarian benefit for survivors have increased significantly over the past year.21 Beginning in the summer of 2018, USCIS began altering its fee waiver adjudication practice for survivors without notice, issuing sweeping
+We appreciate that USCIS Response to Public Comment indicates that "adjudicators of these benefits and their fee waivers may consider whatever evidence is provided, and their Form I-912 filings will not be summarily rejected at intake when income information is not provided."45 And yet, we remain concerned that fee waiver denials on humanitarian benefit for survivors have increased significantly over the past year.46 A year ago, USCIS began altering its fee waiver adjudication practice for survivors without notice, issuing sweeping denials of fee waivers for survivor-based applications.
+Hundreds of service providers expressed their concern about the impact they witnessed on survivors and their ability to provide services to them.47 This significant rejection of fee waivers can cause survivors enormous hardship.
+Service providers report that survivors have had to borrow from others to pay fees or else missed critical deadlines because of fee waiver denials, which effectively denies them access to the appropriate legal process regarding their claim.